atollsolutions/Atoll-Configurable-MODBUS-Gateway/README.md

 2) Download and Install Atoll Confix ?

+This setup file will support  Windows OS 7/8/10.
 You can download the setup for Atoll Confix from this URL https://github.com/atollsolutions/Atoll_Configurable_MODBUS_Gateway/blob/master/ATOLLCONFIX05-01-17V1.2.rar

 3) How do we integrate a MODBUS RTU Device with Atoll MODBUS RTU Gateway using Atoll confix?